Most Dangerous Cities in Canada

 • Guelph, ON

-But crime stats aren’t everything – especially when it comes to quality of life.
-For example, a 2017 survey found most Canadians believe provincial capitals to be the safest cities in the country, regardless of statistics.
+But crime stats aren't everything – especially when it comes to quality of life.
 Picking the best place to live in Canada may have more to do with strong civic leadership than low crime rates.

 So, whether you're picking a new place to live or managing your existing stress, it's crucial to stay informed.
 Check 5-year crime statistics, resist sensationalizing media stories, and read local police reports to identify the most common crimes in your area and what you can do to prevent them.
 You'll feel safer just for taking action.

 You can also relax knowing Canada is one of the safest nations in the world.
-According to the Global Organized Crime Index, Canada ranks 33rd among 193 countries.
-The 2023 report noted the strength of Canuck governance and institutions but suggested adopting a national strategy against organized crime and addressing the lack of attention and funding for Aboriginal communities.
+According to the Global Organized Crime Index, Canada ranks 144th among 193 countries for criminality.
+The most recent report noted the strength of Canuck governance and institutions, but suggested adopting a national strategy against organized crime and addressing the lack of funding for fighting organized crime.

-In 2022, the top 5 leading causes of death in Canada were cancer, heart disease, COVID-19, unintentional injury, and cerebrovascular disease.
+In 2024, the top 5 leading causes of death in Canada were cancer, heart disease, chronic lower respiratory diseases, unintentional injury, and cerebrovascular disease.
 A city with quality healthcare facilities (and a healthy respect for safety at work and at play) may offer more long-term protection than one with low crime rates.

 FAQ